tommasocerruti/rowlang/README.md

-# rowlang
+# RowLang
-rowlang is a programming language I invented based on an analogy to rowing.
+I invented RowLang, a minimalistic esoteric programming language based on an analogy to rowing.